conan-io/docs/reference/profiles.rst

 .. tip::

-    You can manage your profiles wisely and share them using :ref:`conan_config_install`.
+    You can manage your profiles and share them using :ref:`conan_config_install`.

 Package settings and env vars
 -----------------------------